University of Sussex: Research

 In Europe, Sussex is one of the collaborating institutions of the Paul Scherrer Institute, the largest research institute in Switzerland, focusing on issues of technology and the natural sciences.
 Sussex is involved with many projects with the EU and with European countries.
 For example, BAR research is an Anglo-French collaboration between the Sussex, the East Sussex County Council and three French universities.

 Nationally, Sussex is involved in a number of partnerships including the Nexus Network (A partnership between Sussex, University of Cambridge and the University of East Anglia) and CIED (a collaboration between Sussex, Oxford University and University of Manchester).
 The university is also a partner of the Metropolitan Police, with Demos (UK think tank) and Palantir Technologies.

 In recent years, the institutes for the study of consciousness science, Centre for Advanced International Theory (CAIT), the institute for the study of corruption and the Middle East studies institute were opened at the university.
 The university also has a Genome Damage and Stability Centre, a nuclear magnetic resonance facility and a purpose-built apparatus in cryogenic research.

 In terms of policy, Sussex is highly involved with the UK government, the UN and governments around the world.
 For example, the university is a UN Habitat partner.
 Nationally, the UK Trade Policy Observatory was set up at the university to offer the UK government, the UK industry as well as the public advice in addressing trade issues resulting from Brexit.
 The university is also one of the UK government's partner institutions on the Arctic Research Program.
 Similarly, SPRU and IDS are involved in policy recommendations with countries on all five continents.

 In 2016, the Transformative Innovation Policy Consortium (TIPC) was set up as a collaboration between the university and the governments of Sweden, Norway, Finland, South Africa and Colombia to research social and economic issues.

-The university is also home to a number of academic journals from the IDS Bulletin to The Journal for Ethnic and Migration studies, journal of Experimental Psychopathology, The World Trade Review, Journal of Banking and Finance, International Journal of Innovation Management, Journal of International Humanitarian Legal Studies, European Journal of International Relations and the Child and Family Social Work Journal, among many others.
+The university is also home to a number of academic journals from the IDS Bulletin to The Journal of Ethnic and Migration Studies (JEMS), Journal of Experimental Psychopathology, The World Trade Review, Journal of Banking and Finance, International Journal of Innovation Management, Journal of International Humanitarian Legal Studies, European Journal of International Relations and the Child and Family Social Work Journal, among many others.

 Admissions

-New students entering the university in 2020 had an average of 135 points (the equivalent of AAB at A Level).
+New students entering the university in 2021 had an average of 133 points (the equivalent of AAB at A Level).
 According to the 2023 Times and Sunday Times Good University Guide, approximately 11% of Sussex's undergraduates come from independent schools.